Frequently Asked Questions

 Yes.
 All sessions are conducted via Zoom.

-This format works extremely well for this type of work.
-Because our sessions are conversation-based and focused on how you think, make decisions, and follow through, there's no meaningful difference between being in the same room and being on a screen.
+Because this work is conversation-based and focused on understanding how you function, virtual sessions work extremely well.
+There's no meaningful difference between being in the same room and being on a screen.

-When it's helpful, you can show me areas of your space directly on screen, and we can look at things together as they come up in conversation.
+When it's helpful, you can show me areas of your home through the camera, and we can look at things together as they come up in conversation.

-Many clients find the convenience of virtual sessions makes it easier to show up consistently, which is one of the most important factors in making this work effective.
+Many clients find that the convenience of virtual sessions makes it easier to participate consistently, which is an important part of the process.

 -